GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactElasticWellbore/Example.rst

    Displacement jumps across the casing-cement and cement-rock interfaces

-We can observe an expected zero displacement jump at the cement-rock interface under a tension stress on the inner surface of the casing.
-This is because the applied stress does not cause any strain on the cement and rock layers after the debonding occurs at the casing-cement interface.
-The displacement jump at the casing-cement interface is homogeneous and varies over time because the tension stress on the inner surface of the casing varies with time as defined in the XML file.
-A perfect comparison of GEOSX results versus theoretical results is shown in the figure below:
+As expected, we observe a zero-displacement jump at the cement-rock interface under a tension stress on the inner surface of the casing.
+Indeed, the stress applied here does not cause any strain on the cement and rock layers after debonding has occurred at the casing-cement interface.
+The displacement jump at the casing-cement interface is homogeneous and varies over time because the tension stress on the inner surface of the casing varies with time, as defined in the XML file.
+A perfect comparison between GEOS results and theoretical results is shown in the figure below:

 .. plot:: docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactElasticWellbore/elastic_casedWellbore_displacementJump.py